-When using the OCP on a restricted network or a disconnected cluster, OLM can no longer use the OperatorHub.
-Follow the instructions for setting up and using the OLM in the guide titled Using Operator Lifecycle Manager on restricted networks.
+If you are using the OpenShift Container Platform on a restricted network or a disconnected cluster, the Operator Lifecycle Manager can no longer use the OperatorHub.
+Follow the instructions for setting up and using the OLM in the guide titled Using Operator Lifecycle Manager on restricted networks .

-• You must install and deploy the 3scale operator in the project that you defined in Creating a new OpenShift project.
+You must install and deploy the 3scale operator in the project that you defined in Creating a new OpenShift project.

-- 1. In the OpenShift Container Platform console, log in using an account with administrator privileges. - 2.
-The menu structure depends on the version of OpenShift you are using: - Click Operators > OperatorHub - 3.
+1. In the OpenShift Container Platform console, log in using an account with administrator privileges.

+The menu structure depends on the version of OpenShift you are using:

+- 2. Click Operators > OperatorHub - 3.
 In the Filter by keyword box, type 3scale operator to find the 3scale operator. - 4.
 Click the 3scale operator.
 Information about the Operator is displayed. - 5.
 Read the information about the operator and click Install.
-The Create Operator Subscription page opens. - 6.
-On the Create Operator Subscription page, accept all of the default selections and click Subscribe.
+The Install Operator page opens. - 6.
+On the Install Operator page, select the desired channel to update in the Update channel section. - 7.
+In the Installation mode section, select where to install the operator. - a.
+All namespaces on the cluster (default).
+The operator will be available in all namespaces

-The operator will only be available in the specific single namespace on the cluster that you have selected.

-The 3scale-operator details page is displayed, where you can see the Subscription Overview.

-7. Confirm that the subscription upgrade status is shown as Up to date.

-- 8. Verify that the 3scale operator ClusterServiceVersion (CSV) is displayed, and the Status of the operator ultimately resolves to InstallSucceeded in the project you defined in Creating a new OpenShift project: - Click Operators > Installed Operators In this case, successful installation will register the APIManager CRD, and the CRDs related to the Capabilities functionality of the operator in the OpenShift API server. - 9.
+- a.
+All namespaces on the cluster (detault) The operator will be available in all namespaces on the cluster. - b.
+A specific namespace on the cluster- The operator will only be available in the specific single namespace on the cluster that you have selected. - 8.
+Click Subscribe.
+The 3scale operator details page is displayed and you can see the Subscription Overview. - 9.
+Confirm that the subscription Upgrade Status is displayed as Up to date. - 10.
+Verify that the 3scale operator ClusterServiceVersion (CSV) is displayed, and the Status of the operator ultimately resolves to InstallSucceeded in the project you defined in Creating a new OpenShift project: - Click Operators > Installed Operators In this case, successful installation will register the APIManager CRD, and the CRDs related to the Capabilities functionality of the operator in the OpenShift API server. - 11.
 After successful installation, query the resource types defined by the CRDs via oc get. - a.
-For example, to verify that the APIManager CRD has been correctly registered, execute the following command: - oc get apimanagers - 10.
+For example, to verify that the APIManager CRD has been correctly registered, execute the following command: - oc get apimanagers - 12.
 You should see the following output: - No resources found.